Aramaic Uruk incantation

-The Aramaic Uruk incantation acquired 1913 by the Louvre, Paris and stored there under AO 6489 is a unique Aramaic text written in Late Babylonian cuneiform syllable signs and dates to the Seleucid Empire ca. 150 BCE.
-The finding site is the reš-sanctuary in the ancient city of Uruk (Warka), therefore the label “Uruk”.
-Particular about this incantation text is that it contains a magical historiola which is divided up into two nearly repetitive successive parts, a text genre that finds its continuation in the Aramaic magical text corpus of late antiquity from Iraq and Iran, most prominently in incantation bowls and Mandaic lead rolls.
+The Aramaic Uruk incantation acquired 1913 by the Louvre, Paris and stored there under AO 6489 is a linguistically unique Aramaic text written in Late Babylonian cuneiform syllable signs and dates to the Seleucid Empire ca. 150 BCE.
+It was discovered in the reš-sanctuary in the ancient city of Uruk (Warka).
+The text contains a magical historiola, a short mythic story providing a paradigm for the magical action, divided into two nearly repetitive successive parts.
+This genre was continued in the Aramaic magical text corpus of late antiquity from Iraq and Iran, most prominently in incantation bowls and Mandaic lead rolls.
+Many scholars have analyzed the text since the publication of the master handcopy by François Thureau-Dangin in 1922.

-The Aramaic style in which the text is composed is of a literary standard nature and follows a conventional transliteration system of the Aramaic phonemes in cuneiform syllable signs (e.g. <*ḍ> > > Late Aramaic <’>).
-The text is of importance for the linguistic setting as it is the only Aramaic text example of this period and geographical area (Mesopotamia) so far, which shows already the masculine plural ending of the determinative -ē on nouns as in Eastern Aramaic, but lacks certain morphemes as demonstrative pronouns, or the imperfect.
+The text follows a strict literary style similar to earlier Babylonian incantations, with typical elements like parallelism and chiasmus, for example in the incantation series Maqlû and Šurpu.
+It is composed in standard literary Aramaic and follows a transliteration system of Aramaic phonemes in cuneiform syllable signs (e.g. <*ḍ> > > Late Aramaic <’>).
+The text is the only known Aramaic text of this period from Mesopotamia, and establishes the early presence of the masculine plural ending of the determinative -ē on nouns as in Eastern Aramaic, but lacks certain morphemes as demonstrative pronouns, and the imperfect.

-The text is set up in a strict literary style and works with typical elements like parallelism and chiasmus as already employed in the earlier Babylonian incantation type, for example in the incantation series Maqlû and Šurpu.
-There have been manifold discussions and studies concerning the interpretation and translation since the master handcopy by François Thureau-Dangin was published in 1922.
 It is noteworthy that it contains an idiomatic expression in line 2, which already occurs in the Aramaic part of the Book of Ezra, "a wood shall be pulled out from his house" (יִתְנְסַ֥ח אָע֙ מִן־בַּיְתֵ֔הּ, Ezra 6:11).